micl2e2/tg-focus/README.md

     configuration file is in human-readable
     [TOML](https://toml.io/en/) format.

--   **Ready to deploy**: Releases are made in three forms: source, Docker image and prebuilt binary.
+-   **Ready to deploy**: Releases in three forms: source, OCI image and prebuilt binary.

-# A Simple Demo
+# Quick Start

 Below is a simple 9-step demonstration of a common use case: forwarding the messages that contains the keywords we want, ignoring